Skip to content

 Stats (Fortun side): 21 km · 1,464 m · 6.5% avg · 10% max · summit 1,434 m.

 From Aurland at sea level, the Snow Road climbs 1,286 metres in 17 km — averaging 7.5% with no real flat sections.
 The lower half features serpentine hairpins up from the fjord past Stegastein viewpoint; the upper half transitions into open alpine plateau.
 Summit at 1,306 m.
-Harder than Trollstigen on gradient and total gain, and roughly equal in character to Sognefjellet's Fortun side but shorter and slightly steeper.
+Roughly equal in total gain to Tindevegen and Sognefjellet's Fortun side, but shorter and slightly steeper.

 Stats: 17 km · 1,286 m · 7.5% avg · summit 1,306 m.

 Gaularfjellet is the least famous climb on this list and one of the most rewarding.
 From Balestrand, the climb covers 10.3 km with 678 metres of gain at 6.6% average, following a protected watercourse of waterfalls and wild rapids.
 The road is a Norwegian Scenic Route — well-surfaced, quiet, and genuinely remote.
-Harder than Trollstigen in sustained effort but with a fraction of the tourist traffic.
+Lower in total effort than the others on this list, but earns its place through sustained 6%+ gradients on a properly remote road.

 Stats: 10.3 km · 678 m · 6.6% avg · 8.7% max · summit 724 m.

-From Tommy, who has ridden six of the seven
+From Tommy, who has ridden six of the eight

 Of the six I've ridden, Lysebotn is the one I'd most recommend for pure cycling drama — 27 hairpins from sea level, ending with a tunnel and a plateau view.
 Sognefjellet from Fortun is the quiet brutal choice: long, steady, high.
-Trollstigen is the postcard, and worth riding for that reason alone, but if you want to be genuinely tested, go elsewhere on this list first.
+Dalsnibba is the one that surprised me most — sea level to 1,500 m with the UNESCO fjord behind you the whole way up, and a final pitch that just keeps going.
+If you want to be genuinely tested by Norway's hardest, those three are where I'd start.

 Honourable mentions